 Car sharing with Modo

 Interested in car sharing while you’re here?
-If you are a Modo member, or decide to register with Modo during your stay, Port Moody has five Modo locations to choose from: City Hall, Newport Village, Suter Brook Village, Klahanie, and Moody Centre SkyTrain Station.
+If you are a Modo member, or decide to register with Modo during your stay, Port Moody has five Modo locations to choose from: Newport Drive (Newport Village), Capilano Road (Suter Brook Village), Klahanie Drive (two locations), and Spring Street (Moody Centre SkyTrain Station.)
 Visit modo.coop to view a map and learn more.

 Electric vehicle charging stations